MicrosoftEdge/WebView2Feedback/specs/ExtendedAcceleratorKeyPressed.md

             // setting.
 Changing this setting to `false` will change the default setting for
             // AllowBrowserAcceleratorHandling to `false`.
             CHECK_FAILURE(m_settings3->put_AreBrowserAcceleratorKeysEnabled(FALSE));
-            // Register a handler for the AcceleratorKeyPressed event.
+            // Register a handler for the CoreWebView2Controller.AcceleratorKeyPressed event.
             CHECK_FAILURE(m_controller->add_AcceleratorKeyPressed(
                 Callback<ICoreWebView2AcceleratorKeyPressedEventHandler>(
                     [this](